 Sales taxes are an important revenue source, making up close to half of all state tax revenues.
-But sales taxes also are inherently regressive because the lower a family’s income, the more the family must spend on goods and services subject to the tax.
-Lawmakers in many states have enacted “sales tax holidays” (17 states will hold them in 2021) to provide a temporary break on paying the tax on purchases of clothing, school supplies, and other items.
-These holidays may seem to lessen the regressive impacts of the sales tax, but their benefits are minimal while their downsides are significant—particularly as lawmakers have recently sought to apply the concept in even less targeted and more expensive ways.
+But sales taxes also are inherently regressive because low-income families spend a greater share of their income on goods and services subject to the tax.
+Lawmakers in many states have enacted “sales tax holidays” (20 states will hold them in 2022) to temporarily suspend the tax on purchases of clothing, school supplies, and other items.
+These holidays may seem to lessen the regressive impacts of the sales tax, but their benefits are minimal while their downsides are significant—particularly as lawmakers have sought to apply the concept as a substitute for more meaningful, permanent reform or arbitrarily reward people with specific hobbies or in certain professions.
 This policy brief looks at sales tax holidays as a tax reduction device.

 How Sales Tax Holidays Work

 Sales tax holidays are temporary sales tax exemptions, usually applying to a small number of taxable items for a very limited period.
 These holidays are typically timed to take place in August during the traditional “back to school” shopping season and offer breaks on school-related items such as clothing, school supplies, and computers.
 However, a few states exempt all taxable goods during the holiday.
 Most sales tax holidays last only two or three days, and almost all holidays apply only to items below some specified price (e.g. clothing items priced over $100 are generally not exempted).

 In addition to traditional back-to-school weekend holidays, some states now hold longer, broader holidays, with varying themes.
 Holidays for energy-efficient appliances and storm preparation materials are becoming increasingly common, for example.
 In 2022, there are also holidays being held for hunting season in Mississippi, small businesses in New Mexico, and for National Guard members and their families in Nevada.